Huguette Clark: 2010–2011: Final years and media attention

 In February 2010, Clark became the subject of a series of reports by Bill Dedman, an investigative reporter for NBC News.
 Dedman found that caretakers at her three residences had not seen her in decades, and that her palatial estates in Santa Barbara and New Canaan, Connecticut, had lain empty throughout that time, although the houses and their extensive grounds were meticulously maintained by their staff.
 He determined in 2010 that she was in the care of a New York City hospital, and that some of her personal possessions had been quietly sold.
 Some of the possessions sold include a rare 1709 violin called La Pucelle (or The Virgin) made by Antonio Stradivari, and an 1882 Pierre-Auguste Renoir painting entitled In the Roses.

-In August 2010, the office of the New York County District Attorney initiated a probe into her affairs managed by her accountant, Irving Kamsler, and her attorney, Wallace Bock.
-Then a former paralegal for Bock's law firm, Cynthia Garcia, said that Bock received many lavish gifts from Clark, including a $1.5 million gift after the September 11 attacks in 2001, to build a bomb shelter in an Israeli settlement in the West Bank near the homes of his daughters.
+In August 2010, the office of the New York County District Attorney began a probe into her affairs managed by her accountant, Irving Kamsler, and her attorney, Wallace Bock.
+A former paralegal for Bock's law firm, Cynthia Garcia, said that Bock received many lavish gifts from Clark, including a $1.5-million gift after the September 11 attacks in 2001, to build a bomb shelter in an Israeli settlement in the West Bank near the homes of his daughters.
 According to Garcia, Bock tried many times to get Clark to sign a will, including versions that included him as a beneficiary.
 Bock's spokesperson acknowledged that she had a will.
 In September 2010, in a one-paragraph ruling, Judge Laura Visitacion-Lewis turned down a request from a grand-half-nephew and two grand-half-nieces – Ian Devine, Carla Hall Friedman and Karine McCall – to appoint an independent guardian to manage Clark's affairs.